mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 ## Form dialogs

 Form dialogs allow users to fill out form fields within a dialog.
-For example, if your site prompts for potential subscribers to fill in their email address, they can fill out the email field and touch 'Submit'
+For example, if your site prompts for potential subscribers to fill in their email address, they can fill out the email field and touch 'Submit'.

 {{"demo": "pages/demos/dialogs/FormDialog.js"}}